 Make the most of the unpredictable British weather by collecting rainwater to use in your greenhouse.
 It will save you from having to walk up and down the garden with a watering can, or unrolling the hose – and is the ideal choice in case of a hosepipe ban.

 Most aluminium greenhouses come with guttering built-in, so add a rainwater diverter (pictured) and you can direct the water from the guttering into a water butt or container.

 And if you’re going on holiday, or you don’t want to water every day, consider installing a water dripper system and timer.
 This will ensure that each plant is watered automatically and at your preferred time of the day.

 For more information on how to install a water butt or water dripper system, check out our helpful guide on saving water in the garden.
-And for more tips on keeping your garden watered while away, we have plenty more clever tips and suggestions on holiday garden care.

 You won’t need to do much to keep your greenhouse looking great for years to come.
 Simply using the right tools and materials to keep the frame clean will ensure that rot or rust won’t cause it to deteriorate.

 Clean aluminium and extruded resin frames with a pressure washer or simply scrub clean with an outdoor disinfectant, such as Jeyes fluid, on a brush or cloth.
 Wooden frames need to be regularly treated with a stain or oil to prevent rot or mould.

 And if you need to replace any glazing, pick up our maintenance kit or glazing clips to help secure the new glazing in place.